ucd0003/molssi_best_practices_2021/README.md

 This repository is currently under development.
 To do a development install, download this repository and type

 This package requires the following packages.

+Features should be developed on branches.
+To create and switch to a branch, use command git checkout -b new_branch_name
+To switch back to an existing branch, use git checkout new_branch_name
 ### Copyright

 Copyright (c) 2021, Upeksha Dissanayake